This adventure was originally posted to the pre-magazine Freelance Traveller website in 2005, and reprinted in the January/February 2014 issue.

 As always, the Referee should determine the course of further events.

 Here are a few ideas with which to complicate this scenario:

-- The More The Merrier: How does the idea of TWO different groups of smugglers sound?
-The player could make a deal with one, only to be attcaked by another.
-The assault could turn into a three way firefight too.
+- The More The Merrier: How does the idea of two different groups of smugglers sound?
+The player could make a deal with one, only to be attacked by another.
+The assault could turn into a three-way firefight, too.
 One group could use bribery and the other use beatings.
 One group could even be the cops.
 Keep your players guessing.

 - The Big Ship: You don’t need reams of penciled graph paper or CC2 or the AHL deckplan set to have a big ship.
-Try a very old favorite of mine, the ‘stretched’ Type-R. The subbie’s plans are found everywhere, from the 'Net and in nearly every all edition of 'Traveller' if memory serves.
+Try a very old favorite of mine, the ‘stretched’ Type-R. The subbie’s plans are found everywhere, from the ’net and in nearly every all edition of Traveller, if memory serves.
 Simply lay out two sets of subbie plans nose to tail and make a few adjustments.
 The cargo deck is now twice as long with two loading doors on either side.
-The drive ‘tunnels’ in the wings are now twice as long too with the additional access points.
-The upper engineering compartment is twice as long also.
-Bridge remains the same.
+The drive ‘tunnels’ in the wings are now twice as long, too, with the additional access points.
+The upper engineering compartment is also twice as long.
+The bridge remains the same.
 You can either double up the crew/passenger section sandwiched between the bridge and upper engineering deck or you can keep one section and make the other an upper cargo deck.
-A bigger ship is spookier, harder to attack, harder to defend, and—my favorite—gives you more places to run and hide in; "I’ll be under the inboard bunk in Stateroom 24B if you need me".
+A bigger ship is spookier, harder to attack, harder to defend, and—my favorite—gives you more places to run and hide; “I’ll be under the inboard bunk in Stateroom 24B if you need me…”.